efellemedia/fusionbox/README.md

     - type: "private_network"
       ip: "192.168.10.20"
 ```

+## Sharing Your Environment
+Sometimes you may wish to share what you're currectly working on with coworkers or a client.
+Vagrant has a built-in way to support this via `vagrant share`; however, this will not work if you have multiple sites configured in your `fusionbox.yaml` file.

+To solve this problem, Fusionbox includes its own `share` command.
+To get started, SSH into your Fusionbox machine via `fusionbox ssh` and run `share domain.dev`.
+This will share the `domain.dev` site from your `fusionbox.yaml` configuration file.
+Of course, you may substitute any of your other configured sites for `domain.dev`.

+After running the command, you will see an Ngrok screen appear which contains the activity log and the publicly accessible URLs for the shared site.

+### Remember
+**Vagrant is inherently insecure and you are exposing your virtual machine to the internet when running the `share` command.
+Always close the connection when you are done.**

 ## Updating Fusionbox
 You can update Fusionbox in two simple steps.
 First, you should update the Vagrant box using the `fusionbox box update` command: